-This class is a seminar and the success of a seminar depends on everyone's participation in the discussion of course material.
+The success of a seminar depends on everyone's participation in the discussion of course material.
 Please do your best to keep up with the readings each week, you will take away much more from the course as a result.
-Your class participation grade will be based on: A) active participation in class discussions (written and/or verbal) and B) attendance.
-Class attendance is mandatory and absences require valid documentation.
+Your participation grade will be based on three equally weighted components: A) attendance (5%), B) active participation in class discussions (written and/or verbal - 5%), and C) your choice of one (1) participation exercise (see details below - 5%).